 You can’t achieve this look with water alone.
 You need a routine.

-- Step 1: Dampen & Pre-Style.
+- Step 1: Dampen and pre-style.
 Start with towel-dried hair (about 80% dry).
-Spray Sea Salt Spray generously into the roots and ends.
+Spray sea salt spray generously into the roots and ends.
 This provides the “grit” needed for the messy look.

-- Step 2: The “Claw” Blow Dry.
+- Step 2: The “claw” blow dry.
 Set your dryer to medium heat.
-Do not use a comb.
-Use your hand like a claw.
-Scrunch the hair in your fist while blowing warm air into it.
-This creates volume and irregular bends in the hair.
+Don’t use a comb.
+Use your hand like a claw, scrunching the hair in your fist while blowing warm air into it.
+This creates volume and irregular bends.

-- Step 4: Product Application.
-Take a dime-sized amount of Matte Clay.
-Rub it until it disappears in your hands.
+- Step 4: Product application.
+Take a dime-sized amount of matte clay and rub it until it disappears in your hands.

-- Step 5: Rake & Shake.
-Rake your hands through your hair thoroughly (roots to tips).
-Then, shake your head to let the hair fall naturally.
+- Step 5: Rake and shake.
+Rake your hands through your hair thoroughly, roots to tips.
+Then shake your head to let it fall naturally.

 The Best Products: Clay vs. Powder vs. Spray

-Choosing the right product entity is critical for the “messy” finish.
-Avoid Gel and Pomade (they are too shiny and heavy).
+Choosing the right product is critical for the “messy” finish.
+Avoid gel and pomade; they’re too shiny and heavy.

 1. Texture Powder (The Volumizer)